-Section b.i: Program Effectiveness and Recommendations Student Life community and loyalty to the university while serving to enhance the social, intellectual, and developmental growth of students as individuals or as members of student organizations.
+One of the goals of Student Affairs is to help students be involved on campus and to maximize their University experience.
+Through a variety of events, services, and resources, the office provides students with opportunities to connect to the university and to other students.
+Student Affairs promotes a sense of community and loyalty to the university while serving to enhance the social, intellectual, and developmental growth of students as individuals or as members of student organizations.
 Student Engagement does this through four primary areas: campus-wide events and traditions, student organizations and Greek Life, leadership programs, and volunteerism.